fengshang1972/EPANETMSX2Manual/docs/2_framework.rst

     \end{aligned}
     :label: Peclet_Number

 where :math:`l` = pipe length.
-The Peclet number is a measure of the relative importance of advection versus dispersion, where a large number indicates an advectiion-dominated flow condition in which the dispersion is negligible.
+The Peclet number is a dimensionless measure of the relative importance of advection versus dispersion, where a large number indicates an advection-dominated flow condition in which the dispersion is negligible.

 The effective longitudinal dispersion coefficient accounts for the combined effect of molecular diffusion and shear dispersion due to the nonuniformity of the velocity profile.
-For laminar flow conditions, the effective dispersion coefficient is calcuated as an averaged value over the residence time :cite:p:`Lee2004`:
+For laminar flow conditions (Reynolds number less than 2300), the effective dispersion coefficient is calcuated as an averaged value over the residence time :cite:p:`Lee2004`:

  .. math::
     \begin{aligned}